 other forms of taxes, including on energy resources.

 New extensions of the framework include stronger consideration of the fiscal effects of tax-based emission controls, and their role in overall tax reform anticipated in China through 2020.
-The team is importantly also incorporating a household demand model to allow assessment of the incidence of different tax policies, for instance across different Chinese income classes or across the rural-urban divide.
+The team is also now incorporating a household demand model to allow assessment of the incidence of different tax policies, for instance across different Chinese income classes or across the rural-urban divide.